Bingquan-InSAR/GMTSARplus/README.md

 GMTSAR+ is released under the GNU General Public License v3.0 (GPL-3.0).
 See the `LICENSE` file for details.

 ## Acknowledgment
-We thank ESA for financial supporting under the framework of [Copphil](https://copphil.philsa.gov.ph) project.
+We thank ESA for their financial support under the framework of [Copphil](https://copphil.philsa.gov.ph) project.

 ---